-ASIC routing is normally performed using "preferred direction" wiring; clearly, Capo and Feng Shui target significantly higher horizontal demand and significantly lower vertical demand (incidentally, industrial benchmarks often have more horizontal routing resources than vertical).
-If routing fails for Capo or Feng Shui, but not for Dragon, the router likely cannot find a location where a wire can travel horizontally.
-If routing fails for Dragon, but not for Capo or Feng Shui, it is likely that the router cannot find a location where a wire can travel vertically.7 The difference in routing demand also suggests how to deal with interconnect layers.
+ASIC routing is normally performed using "preferred direction" wiring; clearly, Capo targets significantly higher horizontal demand and significantly lower vertical demand.
+Early versions of Feng Shui also had heavily biased routing demands.
+A bias of this type may sometimes be beneficial: industrial benchmarks often have more horizontal routing resources than vertical.
+If routing fails for Capo, but not for Dragon or Feng Shui, the router likely cannot find a location where a wire can travel horizontally.
+If routing fails for Dragon or Feng Shui, but not for Capo, it is likely that the router cannot find a location where a wire can travel vertically.4 The difference in routing demand also suggests how to deal with interconnect layers.
 If the number of metal layers is odd or differences in routing pitches bias routing supply in one direction, the placer should bias the routing demand accordingly.